Infinite order decompositions of C$^*$-algebras: Introduction

 \section{Introduction}

 In the given article the notion of infinite order decomposition of a C*-algebra with respect to an infinite orthogonal set of projections is investigated.
 It is known that for any projection $p$ of a C$^*$-algebra $A$ the next equality is valid $A=pAp\oplus pA(1-p)\oplus (1-p)Ap \oplus (1-p)A(1-p)$, where $\oplus$ is a direct sum of spaces.
-In the given article we investigated an infinite analog of this decomposition, an infinite order decomposition.
+In the given article we investigate infinite analog of this decomposition, namely, infinite order decomposition.
 The notion of infinite order decomposition was introduced in \cite{1}.
-The next theorems belong to \cite{1}:
+The following theorems belong to \cite{1}:

-let $A$ be a C$^*$-algebra of on a Hilbert space $H$, $\{p_\xi\}$ be an infinite orthogonal set of projections in $A$ with the least upper bound $1$ in the algebra $B(H)$.
+let $A$ be a C$^*$-algebra on a Hilbert space $H$, $\{p_\xi\}$ be an infinite orthogonal set of projections in $A$ with the least upper bound $1$ in the algebra $B(H)$.
 Then

-{\it 1) if the order unit space $\sum_{\xi,\eta}^\oplus p_\xi Ap_\eta$ is monotone complete in $B(H)$ (i.e. ultraweakly closed), then $\sum_{\xi,\eta}^\oplus p_\xi Ap_\eta$ is a C$^*$-algebra.
+{\it 1) if the order unit space $\sum_{\xi,\eta}^\oplus p_\xi Ap_\eta$ is monotone complete in $B(H)$ (i.e. ultraweakly closed), then $\sum_{\xi,\eta}^\oplus p_\xi Ap_\eta$ is a C$^*$-algebra,

-2) if $A$ is monotone complete in $B(H)$ (i.e. a von Neumann algebra), then $A=\sum_{\xi,\eta}^\oplus p_\xi Ap_\eta$.}
+2) if $A$ is monotone complete in $B(H)$ (i.e. a von Neumann algebra), then $A=\sum_{\xi,\eta}^\oplus p_\xi Ap_\eta$,